Machine Vendetta - Alastair Reynolds

 The Panoply are not so much a law-enforcement authority however as a kind of federal agency that ensures that the democratic process of polling cores on each of the thousands of habitats in the Glitter Band around Yellowstone are not tampered with in any way.
 Outside of that, the habitats have their own autonomy and Panoply only intervene when there is a serious matter that violates the Common Articles and could impact on other habitats.
 Not everyone accepts their authority but most know better than to defy them, or worse, provoke and threaten them.
 Someone however had lured Prefect Ingvar Tench to the unstable Stadler-Kremeniev habitat, not the destination she believed she was heading, and she is in big trouble.
 Prefect Dreyfus has been sent to find out what has happened to her.

-It's not the only threat that the Panoply forces and their authority.
-Another habitant has apparently been attacked in a suicide mission by another Panoply agent, which is a cause of great concern, but also - in a hangover from the first two books in the series - the struggle for dominance of two competing and immensely powerful Artificial Intelligences is raising its head again, which is really big trouble for everyone.
+It's not the only threat that the Panoply faces that challenges their authority.
+Another habitat has apparently been attacked in a suicide mission by another Panoply agent, which is a cause of great concern, but also - in a hangover from the first two books in the series - the struggle for dominance of two competing and immensely powerful Artificial Intelligences is raising its head again, which is really big trouble for everyone.
 I need hardly say that what we know not about the concept of AI, information capture and machine learning has made great leaps since Alastair Reynolds started writing about Panoply's run-ins with machine intelligences in this series in 2008.
 He was ahead of the curve there, but it's catching up fast and the implications of it are now more of a reality in our own universe.
 The idea of an Aurora or a Clockmaker is no longer such a fanciful idea, but it's still a thrilling one with huge implications as far as Machine Vendetta is concerned.

 The third book in the series however gets off to a rather low-key start.
 There are those worrying incidents involving Panoply agents and the threat of Aurora and Clockmaker clearly hasn't gone away - but you wouldn't expect it to, nor would you expect simply a replay of the previous two Prefect Dreyfus books.
 If it starts slowly with a lot of investigation and not much in the way of major reveals or even promising developments, you can be sure that things will heat up considerably.
 That's something to look forward to as long as it follows the trajectory of Aurora Rising and doesn't have the disappointing Bond villain ending of Elysium Fire.
 Machine Vendetta it turns out, while fitting perfectly as a third part of the series, has its own character.